 - Panfry on medium heat with butter or coconut oil.

-Add these quick and easy breakfast ideas to your weekly meal planning for convenient and healthy options to start your day on the right foot.
+Add these quick and easy breakfast ideas to your weekly meal planning for convenient and healthy options to start your day, and your Aaptiv workout, on the right foot.